Asia's best fresh markets, according to the region's top chefs

 The produce makes its way onto menus at Le Planteur, as well as at sister restaurants, Bistro and Gourmet.

-Le Planteur, 80 University Avenue, Bahan Township, Yangon, Myanmar; +95 1 514 230 Chris Dwyer is a Hong Kong-based communications consultant and food writer.
+Arcane, 3/F, 18 On Lan Street, Central, Hong Kong; +852 2728 0178 Chris Dwyer is a Hong Kong-based communications consultant and food writer.
 His restaurant reviews, chef interviews and more can be found at finefooddude.com.